followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/SearchBoxMixin/1 Configuration/searchEnabled.md

 ===========================================================================

 <!--shortDescription-->
-Specifies whether searching is enabled.
+Specifies whether the search panel is visible.
 <!--/shortDescription-->

 <!--fullDescription-->